Navigation

 To book or to make an enquiry, call us on 0330 127 7805

-For more information, see our section: What are the alternatives?
+For more information, see our section on the alternatives to bunion surgery.

-For more information, see our section: Recovering from bunion surgery.
+For more information, see our section on recovering from bunion surgery.

-Your foot may be painful following the surgery and this can last for the first 24 to 48 hours.
+Your foot may be painful following the surgery.
 You’ll be given painkillers while you’re in hospital and to take home with you.
 Contact your surgeon if your pain isn’t getting any better or is getting worse after 48 hours.

 More on this topic